blokks/legacy-docs/docs outline.md

 ## Saving
 When saving your schedule we only update the data that actually changed.
-So you can work with several people simultaneously on your schedule without overwriting each others data.
+So you can work simultaneously with other people on your schedule, without overwriting each others changes.

 When using Blokks, your schedule will be automatically saved in the background every 3 minutes.

 When you accidentally close Blokks before your changes are saved, Blokks will show a popup reminding you to save your data before leaving.

 ## Exporting your data
-It’s possible to export all the data in your schedule to a XLS file.
+It’s possible to export all the schedule data to a XLS file.
 You can download this file by clicking the `Export` button on the top right.

-The Excel file consists of two different types of data, each shown on different sheets in your file.

-Each of your days will have its own sheet in your Excel file.
-On those sheets, you will find a full schedule divided in different cells.

 ———